The CLUB

 The 1947-1948 season was of great importance for O Elvas, with a promising start that quickly demonstrated the team’s potential.
 Despite facing challenges and difficult moments throughout the championship, O Elvas achieved notable victories against major teams like Benfica and Sporting de Braga.
 The season was marked by a series of highs and lows, culminating in an impressive thrashing of Académica.
 These experiences reinforced the club’s determination and competitive spirit, preparing it for future challenges in Portuguese football.

-In March 1948, the Taça de Portugal began, innovatively involving preliminary rounds with clubs from the 2nd and 3rd divisions.
-Only in the first round did the 1st division teams enter.
-O Elvas faced and thrashed Desportivo de Faro 13-0 in the round of 32, advancing to the next stage.
-In the round of 16, the blue and gold club faced Benfica, losing 6-1.
+In March 1948, the Portuguese Cup commenced, introducing an innovative format that included knockout rounds featuring clubs from the 2nd and 3rd divisions.
+Only in the first round did the teams from the 1st division enter the competition.
+O Elvas faced Desportivo de Faro in the round of 32, securing a commanding 13-0 victory and advancing to the next stage.
+In the round of 16, the blue and gold club was matched against Benfica, suffering a 6-1 defeat.

 1948/1949 Season

-On 22 September 1948, O Elvas faced Futebol Clube do Porto in the 1st round, losing 3-1.
+On September 22, 1948, O Elvas played against Futebol Clube do Porto in the first round, concluding the match with a 3-1 loss.

 Nombre Completo